taminemelissa/taminemelissa.github.io/content/projects/multi_label_classification_tracks.md

 ##### Collaborators

-This work has been done in a group work with [Zineb Bentires](https://www.linkedin.com/in/zineb-bentires-1b9191195/), [Sirine Louati](https://www.linkedin.com/in/sirine-louati-465932179/?originalSubdomain=fr), and [Louise Sirven](https://www.linkedin.com/in/louise-sirven-29066a260/), and under the supervision of [Léa Briand](https://www.linkedin.com/in/l%C3%A9a-briand-732291106/) from [Deezer Paris](https://www.deezer.com/) as a part of the _Applied statistics_ course at ENSAE Paris.
+This work has been done in a group work with [Zineb Bentires](https://www.linkedin.com/in/zineb-bentires-1b9191195/), [Sirine Louati](https://www.linkedin.com/in/sirine-louati-465932179/?originalSubdomain=fr), and [Louise Sirven](https://www.linkedin.com/in/louise-sirven-29066a260/), under the supervision of [Léa Briand](https://www.linkedin.com/in/l%C3%A9a-briand-732291106/) from [Deezer Paris](https://www.deezer.com/) as a part of the _Applied statistics_ course at ENSAE Paris.

 ---